First midwife appointment

 What your midwife will want to know

-What about tests and examinations?
+What about antenatal testing and examinations?

 - What sort of screenings and tests will I need?